LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ## GitHub Early Adopters

-This section is for people who used the GitHub build method before Loop 3.0.0 was released and want to keep using it.
+This section was written for people who used the GitHub build method before Loop 3.0.0 was released and want to keep using it.
+It needs to be updated because there are some useful instructions here.

 There are two steps